gophergala2016/gophette/README.md

 # About

 I created this as a solo project, meaning this is all programmer art (graphics and sound).
 I have created small games in the past, first in C++ and now in Go.

+I hope people enjoy this game and realize that Go is very capable of creating desktops apps.